ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 Below are some possible variations on this plan, but we advocate the choices made above:

-* Should `RecordDotSyntax` imply `NoFieldSelectors` or another extension?
+### Should `RecordDotSyntax` imply `NoFieldSelectors` or another extension?

 Typically `RecordDotSyntax` will be used in conjunction with `NoFieldSelectors`, but `DuplicateRecordFields` would work too.
 Of those two, `DuplicateRecordFields` complicates GHC, while `NoFieldSelectors` conceptually simplifies it, so we prefer to bias the eventual outcome.
 However, there are lots of balls in the air, and enabling `RecordDotSyntax` should ideally not break normal code, so we leave everything distinct (after [being convinced](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-547641588)).

+### Should a syntax be provided for modification?

-* Earlier versions of this proposal contained a modify field sytnax of the form `a{field * 2}`.
+Earlier versions of this proposal contained a modify field sytnax of the form `a{field * 2}`.
 While appealing, there is a lot of syntactic debate, with variously `a{field <- (*2)}`, `a{field * = 2}` and others being proposed.
 None of these syntax variations are immediately clear to someone not familiar with this proposal.
 To be conservative, we leave this feature out.

+### Should there be update sections?

-* There are no update sections.
+There are no update sections.
 Should `({a=})`, `({a=b})` or `(.lbl=)` be an update section?
 While nice, we leave this feature out.

+### Should pattern matching be extended?

-* We do not extend pattern matching, although it would be possible for `P{foo.bar=Just x}` to be defined.
+We do not extend pattern matching, although it would be possible for `P{foo.bar=Just x}` to be defined.

-* Will whitespace sensitivity become worse?
+### Will whitespace sensitivity become worse?

 We're not aware of qualified modules giving any problems, but it's adding whitespace sensitivity in one more place.

+### Should a new update syntax be added?

-* One suggestion is that record updates remain as normal, but `a { .foo = 1 }` be used to indicate the new forms of updates.
+One suggestion is that record updates remain as normal, but `a { .foo = 1 }` be used to indicate the new forms of updates.
 While possible, we believe that option leads to a confusing result, with two forms of update both of which fail in different corner cases.
 Instead, we recommend use of `C{foo}` as a pattern to extract fields if necessary.

+### Which syntax should be chosen for selector functions?

-* For selector functions we have opted for `.foo`, but `(.foo)` and `_.foo` have both been proposed.
+For selector functions we have opted for `.foo`, but `(.foo)` and `_.foo` have both been proposed.
 We consider `_.foo` to not be very Haskelly, as it is similar to very different uses of underscore.
 This aspect is the most debated of the entire proposal (following [Wadler's law](https://wiki.haskell.org/Wadler's_Law)).
 The reasoning behind selecting `.foo` without brackets are that `.` is special syntax, so isn't realy a section.
 There is nothing else that `.foo` could reasonably mean.
 People can wrap it in brackets if they want.

+### Should punning be extended to updates?

-* Originally this proposal included `a{foo.bar}` to mean `a{foo.bar = bar}`, but that seemed to confuse everyone, so has been removed.
+Originally this proposal included `a{foo.bar}` to mean `a{foo.bar = bar}`, but that seemed to confuse everyone, so has been removed.

 ## Implementation Plan